 It’s pretty simple.
 It is basically an exact temperature rating.
-10W means; the engine oil is suitable for temperature not below than 10 degrees Celsius.
+10W means; the engine oil is suitable for temperature not below 10 degrees Celsius.
 Similarly, 5W means; it is ok to start the car even at 5 degrees Celsius.

 Number After W

 The higher the number, the thicker it gets while the engine is hot.
-So basically, higher the number, higher is the temperature it can withstand.
+So basically, the higher the number, the higher is the temperature it can withstand.
 For example, a 30 graded oil is thinner than a 40 one at 100 degrees Celsius.

 Which Oil Grading is Best for my Car?

 If you own a new car, you must have the manual with you.
 It is there for a purpose, always try to follow it.
-No one knows the engine best then the engineers who designed it.
+No one knows the engine best than the engineers who designed it.
 In your manual, there are written instructions regarding the engine oil.
 Never supersede that grading.
 It doesn’t matter what your mechanic tells you.